 Basal area is in square meters per hectare, and density is in numbers per hectare.
 Relative values are in proportions.
 Each data type is calculated separately for each species, and absolute data types also include a total across species.
-For a definition of the different tree types, see the Trees topic.
+For a definition of the different tree types, see the Tree life history stages topic.